edelgm6/draft/docs/source/settings.rst

 settings.yml
 ------------

 The default file layout (i.e., the one added automatically with ``generate-project``) is below.
-Settings are split into three separate groups:
+Settings are split into four groups:

 .. code-block:: yaml